alefortvi/akimagejs/README.markdown

 akimage(.js)
 ============

 A javascript image processing library.
-Based in the OpeCV interphase.
+Based in the OpenCV interphase.

 ###Documentation